CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 - Displays switches that you are troubleshooting.
 - Is focused on application or account management.

-{{%notice tip%}}
+## Get Started with Workbenches

+NVIDIA includes two example workbenches---NetQ Workbench and Fabric Dashboard---to help get you started with NetQ.
+To access these workbenches or switch between them, select the workbench's name in the header.
+The menu displays recently accessed workbenches and the date at which they were created.

+{{<figure src="/images/netq/fabric-wb-local-412.png" alt="list of available workbenches" width="300">}}

-NVIDIA includes two example workbenches----NetQ Workbench and Fabric Dashboard---to help get you started with NetQ.
-These workbenches are visible to all users within an organization and any changes to them will not be saved.
+**NetQ Workbench** includes cards displaying your network’s device inventory, switch inventory, validation summary, What Just Happened events, host inventory, DPU inventory, and system events.
+This workbench is visible to all users within an organization and any changes to it will not be saved.

-{{%/notice%}}
+**Fabric Dashboard** includes cards displaying link status and events, sensor health, queue status, What Just Happened and system events, BGP and EVPN sessions, device inventory, and a validation summary.
+You can modify this workbench by adding or deleting cards and NetQ saves the changes automatically.
+This workbench is local to each premises, meaning that changes made to the workbench on one premises will not be reflected when you switch to a different premises.

 ## Create a Custom Workbench